Expectations for Schools

 - Caring Relationships and Teaching Expectations

-- Use of Data for Problem Solving, Continuous Improvement and Accountability Continuum of Interventions
+- Use of Data for Problem Solving, Continuous Improvement, and Accountability

 - Build Cultural Competence and Address Racism